Page last updated Sep 21, 2018|

-Aside from our own galaxy and its satellites, there are a large number of other galaxies, mostly very small, within two or three million light years of our galaxy.
+Aside from our own galaxy and its satellites, there are a large number of other galaxies, mostly very small, within a few million light years of our galaxy.
 The largest of these is the Andromeda Galaxy, M31.
-It and its satellites, and our Milky Way Galaxy and its satellites, make up most of the Local Group of Galaxies, a loosely bound "cluster" of galaxies which is probably fated to end up as a single galaxy, within the next three to ten billion years, as a result of gravitational interactions and collisions between its members.
+It and its satellites and our Milky Way Galaxy and its satellites make up most of the Local Group of Galaxies, a loosely bound "cluster" of galaxies which may be fated to end up as a single galaxy within the next five to fifteen billion years as a result of gravitational interactions and collisions between its members.
 A smattering of small galaxies in the direction of Sextans, known as the Sextans Group, may also be part of the Local Group, but over 99% of the mass in the Local Group is in the Milky Way and M31 assemblies.

 The Andromeda Galaxy

 Above, a wide-angle view of M31 (the Andromeda Galaxy), the nearest large galaxy to ours, a little over 2 million light years away (Image Credit Bill Schoening, Vanessa Harvey/REU program/AURA/NSF/NOAO; for a larger version of the image, click the image or here)

 .
 M31 is very similar to our own galaxy, but a little larger and more massive.
 Because of its large size and relatively close distance, the galaxy is easily visible as a faint fuzz-ball without optical aid in a dark sky; but in city lights, is only a faint smudge even in a large telescope.
 The actual size of the galaxy spans several degrees, but is only visible with long exposures in dark skies.
 The fuzzy elliptical balls near M31 (M32 below, and NGC205 above) are dwarf elliptical galaxies, which are companions or satellites of M31.